0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-07-24-metal-wire-strength-calculation-object-lifting-assignment.md

 *   To maintain the form of the car, for example there are mechanics and engines that produces heat.
 *   The car must be strong enough to handle its internal force.

 ## 2\.
 You are going to pick up “Treasure box(500kg)” at bottom of deep hole (5000m in depth).
 You have a long steel wire with 30kg/mm2 of strength, 5mm of diameter and 10000m of length.
 Can you pick up the box, or not?
-(If you couldn’t pick up by using the steel wire, what type of wire to get to pick up the box?)
+(If you couldn't pick up by using the steel wire, what type of wire to get to pick up the box?)

 ![wire-strength-calculation-treasure-lifting-illustration-vertical.PNG](https://steemitimages.com/640x0/https://images.blurt.buzz/DQmXiDdj1sRpzcAbSRgKYxcmTauFT5w7o3PMWqeF4Fy5BV6/wire-strength-calculation-treasure-lifting-illustration-vertical.PNG)